Earl Nightingale: Recognition

 Nightingale's LP record album The Strangest Secret went gold.

 In 1976, he won the Golden Gavel Award from Toastmasters International.
 He was inducted into the National Speakers Association Speaker Hall of Fame.
 In 1985, he was inducted into The National Association of Broadcasters National Radio Hall of Fame.

 During the mid-1980s, Nightingale received the Napoleon Hill Gold Medal for Literary Excellency for his first book, Earl Nightingale’s Greatest Discovery.

-Personal life and demise
+Personal life

 Earl Nightingale's wife Diana Nightingale continued working with Earl's commercial themes.

 Nightingale died on March 25, 1989, in Scottsdale, Arizona, of complications after heart surgery.